shecodez/Wi-Fi.FYI/README.md

-# Tokyo Toolkit
+# VviFi FYI

-A place for hosting and posting DIY interior / exterior design tutorials, workshops, documentaries, interviews, reviews, podcasts, and exploration.
-A space for community, global communication, and all things Japan.
+A place for hosting and posting tech and game, tutorials, reviews, podcasts, and exploration.
+A space for community, global communication, and all the things nerd herd.

 template: https://github.com/antfu/vitesse-nuxt3